Compensation

 - Accountability, direction, decisions and supervision needed

-The majority of staff positions at Carnegie Mellon have been assigned a particular profile through the job analysis process.
-However, not all staff positions are profiled.
-Due to the assignment of unique responsibilities, certain positions fall outside of the job profile structure.
+Most staff positions at Carnegie Mellon have been assigned a profile through the job analysis process.
+However, due to the assignment of unique responsibilities, certain positions fall outside of the job profile structure.
 You can view the job profile assigned to your position on your worker profile in Workday.
-(At the top right corner of the Workday home page, click on your name, then “View Profile.”)
+(At the top right corner of the Workday homepage, click on your name, then "View Profile.")

 For the most up-to-date job profile information, please refer to the Job Profile Catalog in Workday.
 See the Accessing Job Families, Profiles and Market Data Quick Guide [pdf] for instructions.